tracyspells/mara/README.md

 </div>

 <p align = "center">
-    This project has been archived.
+    <b>WARNING: </b> This project has been discontinued.
 Do not use for new work.
 </p>

+---

 _Mara_ is a lightweight state container that allows you to write simple code to manage state in Roblox.
 It is inspired by [Reflex](https://littensy.github.io/reflex/) and [Valtio](https://valtio.pmnd.rs/).